revant-io/cdk-cost-limit/README.md

     - **📆 Automatically** - At the end of each month, resources that have been disabled are automatically re-enabled

     - **⚒️ Manually** - You might want to increase budget and keep on using disabled resources in the current month.
 In order to do so, you need to follow  [each service documentation](./docs/constructs.md#per-service-level-2-constructs) procedure to identify and manually re-enable affected resources

+[^1]: 📖 Have a look at those [AWS billing horror stories aggregated by Victor Grenu](https://unusd.cloud/blog/post-5/)!